Volga-Kama

 Human History

-The area has been used for forestry research since 1878 when one of Russia first experimental forestry stations was established.
-The long research tradition led to protection.
+The area has been used for forestry research since 1878 when one of Russia's first experimental forestry stations was established here.
+The long research tradition led to the area's protection as a strict nature reserve in 1960.
+Kazan University students created the arboretum in 1921, which now holds over 500 species and varieties of woody plants.
+[1]

 Park History

-Established 1960 incorporating both natural forests and the historic experimental forestry station.
-The reserve demonstrates both natural and managed forest approaches to conservation.
-UNESCO Biosphere Reserve.
+Established April 13, 1960, incorporating both natural forests and the historic experimental forestry station operational since 1878.
+[1] The reserve demonstrates both natural and managed forest approaches to conservation.
+In 2005 the reserve received UNESCO Biosphere Reserve designation by the Man and the Biosphere (MAB) Programme of UNESCO.
+[2]

 Major Trails And Attractions

-Old-growth native forests alongside 140-year experimental plantations.
-The dendrology collection with tree species from across Eurasia.
+Old-growth native forests alongside experimental plantations more than 140 years old.
+The arboretum collection with tree species from across Eurasia and North America, created by Kazan University students in 1921.
 Forest research history spanning 150 years.
+The reserve's nature museum and limited ecotourist trails are accessible by permit.

 Visitor Facilities And Travel